Building-acoustics-TU-Eindhoven/acousticDE/doc/Finite Volume Method Demo Tutorial.md

 }
 ```

+and absorption coefficients in the .csv file:

 ```
 "absorption coefficient": [0.3, 0.33, 0.5, 0.53, 0.7], #Absorption coefficient for all surfaces
 ```

-Test if the software provides the following results:
+test if the software provides the following results:

 - Reverberation time (RT): [0.24, 0.22, 0.13, 0.12, 0.09] s;
 - Early Decay Time (EDT): [0.24, 0.22, 0.13, 0.13, 0.09] s;